School CSforAll Resource & Implementation Planning Tools (SCRIPT)

 At the end of the 2-day workshop, district teams have an action plan that will identify 3- and 6-month goals as well as establish a long-term plan for developing pathways for students.

 The recently endorsed Rhode Island Computer Science Education Standards;

 The CS curricula that are available through the CS4RI matrix partners; and

 Specific strategies for broadening participation in computer science.

 A districtwide plan is developed during the workshop.
 With this in mind, successful teams have recruited a 4-6 person team that includes district leadership (superintendent or assistant superintendent), curriculum developers (district level coordinators), school leadership (principals or assistant principals), and teachers from different level schools (elementary, middle, or high).

 It is suggested that two teachers from different schools in the district attend.
-Stipends of $500 per teacher are available for up to $1000 per district.
-Teachers must participate on both days to receive the funding.
+Substitute reimbursement grants are available to help districts defray the costs of sending teachers to the SCRIPT workshop in January.

-Check back here to register for Cohort 2 SCRIPT Workshop being held on January 14 and 15.
+Register for Cohort 2 SCRIPT Workshop being held on January 14 and 15 below.
 Participation is required on both days.*